seanorama/gloo/docs/content/guides/observability/tracing.md

 {{< tabs >}}
 {{< tab name="Install Gloo Edge with Zipkin tracing">}}

+Use the Gloo Edge Helm chart template to configure the Ziplkin tracing platform.
+Gloo Edge automatically determines the updates that must be made to apply the Zipin configuration in your Envoy proxies.

 1. Create a `values.yaml` file and add your Zipkin configuration.
 In the following example, the Zipkin cluster is called `zipkin`.

    {{< highlight yaml "hl_lines=4-16" >}}